-At Marin and Barrett, Inc, our team of Rhode Island Shoplifting Lawyers understand how the prosecution approaches Theft and Shoplifting cases.
+At the Marin, Barrett, and Murphy Law Firm our team of Rhode Island Shoplifting Lawyers understand how the prosecution approaches Theft and Shoplifting cases.
 We will thoroughly examine the details of your case and the theft charges you are facing, and I will take the time to understand you as a person.
 In every case involving theft, retail theft, employee theft charges or shoplifting arrest, my goal is to protect your rights and bring about a fair resolution.